** YOU MUST BE A RESIDENT OF THE HALTON REGION TO APPLY FOR A POLICE RECORD CHECK WITH THE HALTON REGIONAL POLICE **

 "child" means a person under the age of 18.

-Casual or occasional contact with children or other vulnerable person do not normally require a Vulnerable Sector check unless the position could lead the organization’s clients to have trust in the individual.
+Casual or occasional contract with children or other vulnerable person do not normally require a Vulnerable Sector check unless the position could lead the organization’s clients to have trust in the individual.

 NOTE: In accordance with the Criminal Records Act, the police must be satisfied that a Vulnerable Sector screening check is a truly valid requirement for the position.
 A request for a Vulnerable Sector check does not guarantee one will be completed.
 The applicant and agency must satisfy requirements for eligibility.